Donald J. Irwin: Political career

 Irwin served as member of the Norwalk Board of Education.
 He was elected as a Democrat to the Eighty-sixth Congress (January 3, 1959 – January 3, 1961).
 He was a delegate to Democratic National Convention from Connecticut in 1960.
 He was an unsuccessful candidate for reelection in 1960 to the Eighty-seventh Congress.
 He was appointed general counsel, United States Information Agency, 1961.
 He was appointed treasurer of the State of Connecticut by Gov. John N. Dempsey in 1962.
 He served from 1961 to 1963 Irwin was elected to the Eighty-ninth and Ninetieth Congresses (January 3, 1965 – January 3, 1969).
 He was an unsuccessful candidate for reelection in 1968 to the Ninety-first Congress.
 He then resumed the practice of law.

 Irwin was elected mayor of Norwalk, Connecticut, in November 1971, defeating Jacob Rudolf.
 He was reelected in 1973 and was not a candidate for reelection in 1975.
 Irwin died of heart problems on July 7, 2013, at the age of 86.

 Life after politics

 After ending his career in politics, Irwin began involving himself in local teaching jobs around Norwalk.
-He was a permanent substitute teacher a Brien McMahon high school between the years 1995–2000.
+He was a permanent substitute teacher at Brien McMahon high school between the years 1995–2000.
 He also became a grandfather to 11 grandchildren.
 His first son, Patrick, had two children; Ana and Thomas Irwin.
 His first daughter, Marion, also had two children; Homer and Mary Turgeon.
 Lucile gave birth to three children; Ella, Stuart, and Owen Christoph.
 His youngest, Stephen, had four children; Jay, Matthew, Luke, and Elizabeth Irwin.